Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Conclusion

 \section{Conclusion}

-In our online survey with \var{survey.participants.total.text} experienced software developers, we learn about developers experiences with code secret leakage.
-We identified nine approaches developers use to prevent themselves from code secret leakage and nine approaches for code secret leakage remediation.
-We found that \var{leak.prevalence.Experienced.perc} of the survey participants had code secret leakage in the past.
-In 14 in-depth, semi-structured interviews with developers which experienced code secret leakage in the past, we identified several problems and challenges developers have to face when preventing and remediating code secret leakage.
+In our online survey with \var{survey.participants.total.text}~experienced software developers, we learned about their experiences with code secret leakage.
+We identified nine approaches developers use to prevent code secret leakage and nine approaches for code secret leakage remediation. \var{leak.prevalence.Experienced.perc} of the survey respondents experienced code secret leakage in the past.
+In 14 in-depth, semi-structured interviews with developers who experienced code secret leakage, we identified several problems and challenges that developers face when preventing and remediating code secret leakage.
 We make recommendations for both developers and service providers and outline ideas for future research based on our analysis.
-Overall, we strongly recommend that developers take preventative measures and be aware of the risks associated with leaking secret information.
+Overall, we strongly recommend that developers take preventative measures before any secret is accidentally leaked and be aware of the risks associated with leaking secret information.